iron76/beaglebone-black-yarp/README.md

 ```

 #### Installation: yarp
-Assuming the software was installed in the direcotry beaglebone-black-yarp_INSTALL_DIR the following command sets the proper GPIO configuration and should be exectued after every reboot of the BeagleBone board.
+Assuming the software was installed in the direcotry beaglebone-black-yarp_DIR the following command sets the proper GPIO configuration and should be exectued after every reboot of the BeagleBone board.
 ```
-./${beaglebone-black-yarp_INSTALL_DIR}/scripts/yarp_install.sh
+./${beaglebone-black-yarp_DIR}/scripts/yarp_install.sh
 ```

 #### Installation: beaglebone-black-yarp
-Assuming the software was installed in the direcotry beaglebone-black-yarp_INSTALL_DIR the following command sets the proper GPIO configuration and should be exectued after every reboot of the BeagleBone board.
+Assuming the software was installed in the direcotry beaglebone-black-yarp_DIR the following command sets the proper GPIO configuration and should be exectued after every reboot of the BeagleBone board.
 ```
-cd ${beaglebone-black-yarp_INSTALL_DIR}
+cd ${beaglebone-black-yarp_DIR}
 mkdir build
 cd build
 cmake ..